tetratelabs/wazero/RATIONALE.md

 wazero's configuration types cover the three main scopes of WebAssembly use:
 * `RuntimeConfig`: This is the broadest scope, so applies also to compilation and instantiation.
 Ex.
 This controls the WebAssembly Specification Version.
-* `CompileConfig`: This affects any compilation related concerns not defined in the binary format.
-Ex.
-This controls the allocation of linear memory.
 * `ModuleConfig`: This affects modules instantiated after compilation and what resources are allowed.
 Ex.
 This defines how or if STDOUT is captured.